Pentagramma triangularis

 Pentagramma triangularis, commonly known as the gold fern or the goldback fern, is a species of fern in the family Pteridaceae, native to Western North America, with highest abundance in the state of California.
 Its common name "goldback" refers to the light yellow color of the fern's protective coating which inhibits moisture loss.
 The gold texture appears as a dry powder that is excreted on the underside of the fern.
-The Latin specific epithet Pentagramma derives from "five lines" or "stripes" while triangularis derives from "three sided", describing the shape of the fern's broad triangular fronds.
+The Latin genus name Pentagramma derives from "five lines" or "stripes" while the specific epithet triangularis derives from "three sided", describing the shape of the fern's broad triangular fronds.

 Description

 Like all ferns, P. triangularis does not produce flowers nor seeds, only spores.
 It has long smooth petioles (frond stems) that are anywhere from black to brown in color, and its fronds are bright to dark green on top with dark spore sacs (sporangia) on the leaf bottom surrounded by a lighter yellow excreted powdery substance.

 P. triangularis can grow to a height of 6 to 12 inches.
 In common with other Pentagramma species, the basal pinna has a characteristic asymmetry, with the basal secondary pinna on one side much (2 to 6-fold) longer than on the other.
 In response to dry conditions, the leaves curl up with the lower (spore) side outward, presumably to conserve water.